johnbiundo/dev.to-articles/blog-posts/dynamic-options-providers/dynamic-options-providers.md

 })
 ```

-In the sample above, we supplied a very simple factory *in place*, but we could of course plug in any arbitrarily sophisticated factory as long as it returns an appropriate connections object.
+In the sample above, we supplied a very simple factory *in place*, but we could of course plug in (or pass in a function implementing) any arbitrarily sophisticated factory as long as it returns an appropriate connections object.

 #### Alias Providers: useExisting

-This sometimes overlooked construct is actually extremely useful.
-In our context, it means we can ensure that we re-use an existing provider rather than instantiating a new one.
+This sometimes-overlooked construct is actually extremely useful.
+In our context, it means we can ensure that we re-use an existing *options provider* rather than instantiating a new one.
 For example, `useClass: ConfigService` will cause Nest to create and inject a new private instance of our `ConfigService`.
-In the real world, we'll probably want one shared instance of the `ConfigService` injected anywhere it's needed, not a private copy.
+In the real world, we'll probably want a single shared instance of the `ConfigService` injected anywhere it's needed, not a private copy.
 The `useExisting` technique is our friend here.
 Here's how it would look:

 ```typescript